progmaticltd/homebox/docs/installation.md

 !!!
 Note
     You do not have to set the passwords for each user if you don't want to.
 In this case, a random password will be generated, and saved in the deployment backup directory, in the ldap folder.
 In this case, there will be one file called 'jane.pwd'.
 Otherwise, you can specify the password in clear text.
-For complex passwords, use quotes
+For complex passwords, use quotes.

 ## Email options